 The Masterbuilt electric smoker is not a high smoke unit.
 Electric smokers’ main appeal is their ease of operation over charcoal or propane smokers.
 We can do a few things to help.
 There are even ways to improvise that will improve your smokers’ output.

-First, before we modify anything always double-check that the wood chip tray is clean each time you use your smoker.
-Fill the wood chip tray halfway with chips and wait for it to start smoking prior to beginning the normal chip loading process.
+First, before we modify anything, always double-check that the wood chip tray is clean each time you use your smoker.
+Fill the wood chip tray halfway with chips and wait for it to start smoking before beginning the normal chip loading process.

 Crush a few pieces of charcoal into four chunks, and put a few chunks into the tray before you start.
-Then add one chunk of charcoal each time you load chips into your smoker.
-By adding charcoal, the burning temperature will increase and add a nice charcoal flavor.
+Then, add one chunk of charcoal each time you load chips into your smoker.
+The burning temperature will increase and add a nice charcoal flavor by adding charcoal.

-Run your smoker above 200 degrees, because the thermostat will turn the heating element off when it reaches the temperature setting.
+Run your smoker above 200 degrees fahrenheit because the thermostat will turn the heating element off when it reaches the temperature setting.
 At this point, your chips will stop burning.
-Due to how the thermostat works this smoker would be a very poor choice for cold smoking, but we can fix that.
+Due to how the thermostat works, this smoker would be a very poor choice for cold smoking, but we can fix that.

 The smoke generator is easy to set up.
 It slides into the chip loading tube and pumps massive amounts of smoke into your unit.
-The one downside to the smoke generator is that if you plan on cold smoking you will need to add an extension tube to drop the smoke temperature.
+The one downside to the smoke generator is that you will need to add an extension tube to drop the smoke temperature if you plan on cold smoking.

 My favorite device for all-around ease of use is tray Amazin’ smoke tray.
 You load the tray with pellets of your choice, light the corner with a torch, and put it on the bottom tray of your smoker.

-It works best if you remove the loading tube from your smoker, so there is enough oxygen for a good burn.
-Another advantage to this item is that you can use your smoke element to control cooking temperatures, and not worry about burning wood chips.
+It works best to remove the loading tube from your smoker so there is enough oxygen for a good burn.
+Another advantage to this item is that you can use your smoke element to control cooking temperatures and not worry about burning wood chips.

 The Amazin’ smoke tray advertises that it will burn for up to sixteen hours.
 In my experience, this claim is a bit inflated.
 That being said, I have been able to get a solid twelve hours of quality smoke, which is still quite impressive.